Jordan: Ancient period

-During the Iron Age (1200–332 BC) after the withdrawal of the Egyptians, Transjordan was home to the Kingdoms of Ammon, Edom and Moab.
-The peoples of these kingdoms spoke Semitic languages of the Canaanite group; their polities are considered by archaeologists to have been tribal kingdoms rather than states.
+During the Iron Age (1200–332 BC), after the withdrawal of the Egyptians, Transjordan was home to the kingdoms of Ammon, Edom and Moab.
+These peoples spoke Semitic languages of the Canaanite group.
+Archaeologists have concluded that their polities were tribal kingdoms rather than states.
 Ammon was located in the Amman plateau; Moab in the highlands east of the Dead Sea; and Edom in the area around Wadi Araba in the south.
 The northwestern region of the Transjordan, known then as Gilead, was settled by the Israelites.

-The Transjordanian kingdoms of Ammon, Edom and Moab continually clashed with the neighboring Hebrew kingdoms of Israel and Judah, centered west of the Jordan River.
-One record of this is the Mesha Stele, erected by the Moabite king Mesha in 840 BC; on it he lauds himself for the building projects that he initiated in Moab and commemorates his glory and victory against the Israelites.
-The stele constitutes one of the most important archeological parallels of accounts recorded in the Bible.
+The three kingdoms continually clashed with the neighbouring Hebrew kingdoms of Israel and Judah, centred west of the Jordan River.
+One record of this is the Mesha Stele, erected by the Moabite king Mesha in 840 BC.
+In an inscription on it, he lauds himself for the building projects that he initiated in Moab and commemorates his glory and his victory against the Israelites.
+The stele constitutes one of the most important archeological parallels to accounts recorded in the Bible.
 At the same time, Israel and the Kingdom of Aram-Damascus competed for control of the Gilead.

-Around 740 to 720 BC Israel and Aram Damascus were conquered by the Neo-Assyrian Empire.
-The kingdoms of Ammon, Edom & Moab were subjugated, but were allowed to maintain some degree of independence.
+Around 740–720 BC, Israel and Aram-Damascus were conquered by the Neo-Assyrian Empire.
+The kingdoms of Ammon, Edom and Moab were subjugated but were allowed to maintain some degree of independence.
+Then in 627 BC, following after the disintegration of the Assyrians' empire, Babylonians took control of the area.

-Babylonians took over the Assyrians' empire after its disintegration in 627 BC.
 Although the kingdoms supported the Babylonians against Judah in the 597 BC sack of Jerusalem, they rebelled against Babylon a decade later.
-The kingdoms were reduced to vassals, a status they retained under the Persian and Hellenic Empires.
-By the beginning of Roman rule around 63 BC, the kingdoms of Ammon, Edom and Moab had lost their distinct identities, and were assimilated into the Roman culture.
-Some Edomites survived longer – driven by the Nabataeans, they had migrated to southern Judea, which became known as Idumaea; They were later converted to Judaism by the Hasmoneans.
+The kingdoms were reduced to vassals, a status they retained under the Persian and Hellenic empires.
+By the beginning of Roman rule around 63 BC, the kingdoms of Ammon, Edom and Moab had lost their distinct identities and were assimilated into the Roman culture.
+Some Edomites survived longer – driven by the Nabataeans, they had migrated to southern Judea, which became known as Idumaea.
+They were later converted to Judaism by the Hasmoneans.